Dedicated to the memory of Michelle H. Fox.

 Continuing in Section 2:1, it lists nine obligations for members of a local assembly.
 One is to "cleanse one's self from all filthiness of the flesh..." and it is stipulated that "tobacco in any form is considered filthy."
 They are told to "avoid all ungodly and worldly amusements (all amusements and recreation are not harmful)" and to obtain a letter of membership when moving and to unite with another UPC church as soon as possible.
 Members are also required to conduct themselves as Christians, manifest brotherly love, not forsake attending services, support the assembly through prayer and financial aid, maintain family and secret devotions, and abide by the By-Laws of the assembly.

-Any member of a UPCI church that wishes to change churches must have a letter of transfer from their pastor before they can be accepted as a member in another UPCI church.
+Any UPCI church member that wishes to change churches must obtain a letter of transfer before they can become a member in another UPCI church.

 It may come as a surprise to many that, unlike the ALJC, licensed ministers are not the only members of the UPCI.
 The organization also considers as members the people who are members of their affiliated churches.
 In Article II of the General Constitution it is stated: "Membership in the United Pentecostal Church International shall consist of all ministers and missionaries holding an accredited credential or license, and all members of local assemblies which are affiliated with us..."